etclabscore/pristine-typescript-react/README.md

-# Pristine Typescript
+# Pristine Typescript React

 A typescript open source repository in its original condition.
+It leverages Typescript and React to give a good starting point for new and existing projects.

 Pristine Typescript a fork of [Pristine](https://github.com/etclabscore/pristine).